feathersjs/feathers/website/content/api/client/rest.md

 ::

 ::warning[REST only]
 Streaming uploads are only supported with the REST/HTTP transport.
-Socket.io does not support streaming request bodies.
 ::

 ### Streaming Responses (SSE)